Gvade/vuex-i18n/readme.md

 	An example message with <a href="https://url.com" title="link" rel="noopener">link</a>, some <p>paragraph</p> and dynamic param value 123
 </div>
 ```
-You might need to disable warnings in a config since `translate` component doesn't provide all the necessary dynamic params on the first `$t` run
+You might need to disable warnings in a config since `translate` component doesn't provide all the necessary dynamic params on the first `$t` run.

 ## Third-Party Integration
 Thanks to Liip Team Amboss for developing an interactive translation manager for node.js.
 You can find it at https://github.com/liip-amboss/locale-man.